 Caution: If you currently take a prescription antidepressant, talk to your doctor before making any changes to your medication.

-Arctic root is found mainly in cold regions of the world like the Arctic and mountains of central China.
-(2)
+Arctic root is found mainly in cold Arctic regions of Europe, Asia, and North America.

 It’s been used since the time of the ancient Greeks to boost overall physical and mental vitality.

-This herb is a top-rated adaptogen, a natural substance that increases your resilience to physical and emotional stress.
-(3)
+This herb is a top-rated adaptogen, a natural substance that increases resilience to physical and emotional stress.

-It works by increasing the activity of brain chemicals that impact your mood such as serotonin, norepinephrine, and dopamine.
-(4)
+It works by increasing the activity of brain chemicals that impact mood, such as serotonin, norepinephrine, and dopamine.

-It’s particularly useful for depression accompanied by anxiety and fatigue, depression caused by seasonal affective disorder (SAD), or when you need results quickly.
+It’s particularly useful for depression accompanied by anxiety and fatigue, or when you need results quickly.

-Ashwagandha is one of the most important herbs in the Indian Ayurvedic healing discipline.
+Ashwagandha is one of the most important herbs in the Indian Ayurvedic healing tradition.

 Like Arctic root, it’s an adaptogenic herb.